 Alan Schaller is a street photographer in London, who has been featured in the likes of the Guardian, The New York Times, and The Washington Post, and has worked for clients such as Nokia, Apple, and Philips.
 He is also responsible for co-founding the Street Photography International Collective (SPi), which provides a platform for street photographers to upskill, promote their work, and connect with others in the industry.

 His work takes an abstract approach to street photography, playing with contrast and elements of geometry to deliver photos that feel surrealist and poetic in nature.
-He uses everyday materials and phenomena (like smoke, shadows, and reflections) to subvert our perception of reality, and reveal images that make us think twice about these depictions of our 'ordinary' world.
+He uses everyday materials and phenomena (like smoke, shadows, and reflections) as well as cinematic techniques such as filming with drones to subvert our perception of reality, and reveal images that make us think twice about these depictions of our 'ordinary' world.

 If you're looking to start a photography business or develop your street photography skills, why not learn from one of the best in the industry?
 Schaller provides 1 on 1 street photography workshops in London (available to book on his website), where he advises on technique, promotion, and philosophy.